-According to a report, more than half of Indian women and about 3/4th Indian children suffer from Anaemia.
-What is startling in the data available is not how widespread the disease is but that it has nothing to do with one’s socioeconomic status and is found across all sections of the society.
+According to a report, more than half of Indian women and about 3/4th of Indian children suffer from Anaemia.
+What is startling in the data available is not how widespread the disease is but that it has nothing to do with one’s socioeconomic status and is found across all sections of society.
 Advanced countries such as the US also have a high percentage of the anaemic population.

 What is Anaemia?

 Anaemia is a lack of haemoglobin in your blood.
 Haemoglobin carries oxygen to all parts of the body and is vital for healthy functioning.
 The following three are the leading causes of Anaemia-

 Loss of blood: Chronic loss of blood due to internal or external injury and bleeding, childbirth, certain illnesses, menstruation, etc. leads to Anaemia.

 Increased demand for iron: The body requires more iron during pregnancy, growth spurts in childhood, and adolescence.

 Decreased production of haemoglobin/RBCs: This occurs in conditions such as after an operation, bone marrow, and stem cell problems, diarrhoea or thalassemia.